Convergence of large population games to mean field games with interaction through the controls: Introduction

 \subsection{Main results: informal statements and method}

-The main result of this paper is to show that (even) for games with interactions through the controls, under sufficient regularity and convexity assumptions on the coefficients of the game one obtains a non-asymptotic estimate of the ``error'' term $E[|\hat\alpha^{i,N}_t - \hat\alpha_t|^2]$ and consequently convergence of $\hat\alpha^{i,N}$ to $\hat\alpha$ (for instance we show that in a linear-quadratic case, it holds $E[|\hat\alpha^{i,N}_t - \hat\alpha_t|^2] \le CN^{-1}$ for every $N$).
+The main result of this paper is to show that (even) for games with interactions through the controls, under sufficient regularity and convexity assumptions on the coefficients of the game one obtains a non-asymptotic estimate of the ``error'' term $E[|\hat\alpha^{i,N}_t - \hat\alpha_t^i|^2]$ and consequently convergence of $\hat\alpha^{i,N}$ to $\hat\alpha^i$.
 This moment estimate is bolstered by concentration inequalities (some of which dimension-free) notably bounding the probability that the Wasserstein distance between the empirical measure of the $N$-Nash equilibrium and the law of the mean-field equilibrium exceeds a given threshold.
+The price to pay for these non-asymptotic bounds is to require either small enough time horizon or additional monotonicity conditions on the coefficients.
 The contribution of this article is also methodological.
-In fact, we design a three-step approach to bound the error: \begin{itemize} \item[(i)] Characterize the solution of the $N$-player game by a system of forward-backward stochastic differential equations (FBSDE). \item[(ii)] Investigate asymptotic properties of the system of equations, showing in particular that it converges to a McKean-Vlasov FBSDE (see definition below). \item[(iii)]Show that the limiting McKean-Vlasov FBSDE characterizes the mean field equilibrium. \end{itemize} En route to implementing the three steps of our program, we establish several results of independent interest.
-In the first step, we prove a version of Pontryagin's stochastic maximum principle for $N$-player stochastic differential games with control interactions.
-As explained in the monograph of \citet{MR3752669}, the maximum principle is an essential step in the probabilistic analysis of stochastic differential games.
-To achieve step (ii), we further develop the theory of \emph{backward propagation of chaos} initiated by the authors in \cite{backward-chaos}.
+In fact, we design a three-step approach to bound the error: \begin{itemize} \item[(i)] Characterize the solution of the $N$-player game by a system of forward-backward stochastic differential equations (FBSDE). \item[(ii)] Investigate asymptotic properties of the system of equations, showing in particular that it converges to a McKean-Vlasov FBSDE (see definition below). \item[(iii)]Show that the limiting McKean-Vlasov FBSDE characterizes the mean field equilibrium. \end{itemize} To achieve step (ii), we further develop the theory of \emph{backward propagation of chaos} initiated by the authors in \cite{backward-chaos}.
 The idea here is that, roughly speaking, the FBSDEs characterizing the $N$-player game can be interpreted (themselves) as a system of weakly interacting particles evolving forward and backward in time.
 A substantial part of the article is devoted to the investigation of non-asymptotic, strong propagation of chaos type results for such particle systems.
 At the purely probabilistic level, these results extend the original ideas of Sznitman \cite{MR1108185} introduced for interacting (forward) particles to fully coupled systems of interacting forward and backward particles.
 Due to the independent relevance of these convergence results, this part of the paper is presented in a self-contained manner and so that it can be read separately.
-In fact, in this article, aside from the (non-cooperative) large population games discussed so far, we illustrate applications of this ``forward-backward propagation of chaos'' in two ways.
-First, we consider the convergence of the optimal control of $N$-player cooperative games to the solution of an associated McKean-Vlasov control problem.
-In addition, we also use it to prove convergence of a system of second order parabolic partial differential equations written on an Euclidean space to a so-called \emph{master equation}, a second order PDE written on the Wasserstein space.
+In fact, in this article, aside from the (non-cooperative) large population games discussed so far, we illustrate applications of this ``forward-backward propagation of chaos'' by proving convergence of a system of second order parabolic partial differential equations written on an Euclidean space to a so-called \emph{master equation}, a second order PDE written on the Wasserstein space.
 This allows for convergence results to PDEs on infinite dimensional spaces similar to the ones derived by \mbox{\citet{carda15}}, with different types of nonlinearities.
-Finally, the third step of our program, namely (iii) above, relies on a proof of the sufficient part of the Prontryagin maximum principle for mean field games with interaction through the controls.
-This is the easiest of the three steps.
-Here we follow the idea of \cite[Theorem 2.2]{Car-Del13-2} consisting in freezing a flow of measures, applying the standard maximum principle, and then using the consistency condition to conclude.